Li Boguang

+Li Boguang (李柏光 (Lǐ Bóguāng); 1 October 1968 – 26 February 2018) was a Chinese legal scholar and human rights activist.
+Li was born in a mountain village in Jiahe County, Hunan province.
+He was the youngest son among seven children in poor family.
+When his father died Li was only 7 years old.

+In his capacity as the director of the Qimin Research Institute in Beijing, Li supported farmers in seeking compensation for confiscated farmland.
+He was arrested in 2004 following his involvement in the Tangshan protest, which led to international attention being paid to his plight by human rights groups.
 Li was the victim of a physical assault in 2016.
 He died in February 2018, with the Chinese government attributing his death to liver disease.
 This provoked controversy, with media outlets considering his demise to be "suspicious", given the Chinese government's track record on human rights.

-Biography

-Li was born in a mountain village in Jiahe County, Hunan province.
-He was the youngest son among seven children in poor family.
-When his father died Li was only 7 years old.

 Career

 Teaching

 Li studied Philosophy, Politics and Law at university, obtaining his Masters and Doctoral degrees from Peking University.
 In 1997, he became Professor of Law at Hainan University, but lost the role after being arrested the following year.

 Tangshan protest

 Li became known internationally in 2004 as a result of his efforts to promote the rights of farmers in the Tangshan protest.
 Along with Yu Meisun and Zhao Yan, Li provided an advice to the farmers in Hebei Province who were resettled to make way for the Taolinkou reservoir, some 100 km east of Beijing.
 The farmers asserted that their compensation was not received as a result of corruption and misappropriation by officials from the local Government.
 Led by Zhang Youren, a peasant activist, more than 11,000 displaced farmers signed a petition calling for the dismissal of the Municipal Party Secretary, Zhang He.
 Boguang aided the peasants in the organization of the protest, gaining him international attention, and resulting in his arrest.
 However, he was subsequently released.
 As a direct result of the Tangshan Protest Zhang Youren was detained, and a crackdown on rights activists was instigated by the authorities.